vsharma2430/TaskBoard/README.md

 `yyyy-mm-dd hh:mm:ss | heading , Told ya I'd complete this | done`

+#### Messed up the datetime ?
+It will be treated as if it was created right now.

 ### Events/Meetings

 Events are the bullet entries which have a timeline both start and end which should be mentioned.This could be a meeting with a nemesis or a inter-departmental coordination.